A visit to Rolfstorp Church

 In many ways it is like so many other Swedish churches, simple Romanesque architecture, an interior palate of blue and white; simple spaces with open ceilings, a few elaborate carvings, and sparkling chandeliers.

-While much of the church only dates back to an early nineteenth century remodel, the elaborate alter and pulpit were carved in 1655 when this place was part of Denmark.
+Much of the church interior only dates back to an early nineteenth century remodel.
+However, the elaborate altar and pulpit were carved in 1655 when this place was part of Denmark.

-The baptismal font is older, likely carved in the 12th or 13th century and still used for family baptisms.
+The baptismal font is older, likely carved in the 12th or 13th century.
+It is still used for family baptisms.

 Among these is the 1950’s era organ that incorporates parts of an earlier organ.

-Similarly, medieval paintings were covered over at some point, only to be recovered when the church was renovated in 1962.
+Similarly, medieval paintings were covered over at some point.
+A few were recovered when the church was renovated in 1962.
+However, originally the interior would have been covered with these paintings as they were in Denmark’s painted churches.

 It makes for an odd contrast.

-Mostly though, this church is famous for the ancient rose that grows between the window panes.
+Mostly though, Rolfstorp Church is famous for the ancient rose that grows (and blooms) between the window panes.

-It must be incredibly beautiful in spring when in bloom.
+It must be incredibly beautiful when it blooms in spring.